Graduate Certificate in Social Work in Integrated Healthcare

 With rapid advances in medical technology and treatment has come a need for skilled practitioners who can evaluate the psychosocial functioning of patients and families, help them advocate for the most appropriate care, and intervene as necessary.

 The federal Patient Protection and Affordable Care Act, which became law in 2010, includes provisions designed to promote the expansion of home- and community-based services, chronic disease prevention, and wellness programs.
-This expansion in healthcare access has created new career opportunities for social workers.
+This expansion in healthcare access has created new career opportunities for social workers who are able to integrate various healthcare systems into a quality care experience for patients and their families.

 Across the healthcare field, there is great demand for social workers who can connect patients and families to necessary resources and supports; provide psychotherapy, supportive counseling, or grief counseling; or help patients expand and strengthen their network of social supports.